nelsoncardenas/Customer-segmentation-on-Online-Retail-Data-Set/README.md

 Customer segmentation (or market segmentation) are techniques to split customers into clusters based on similarities to get a sense of their behavior.
 In this notebook, we are going to analyze patterns in the Online Retail Data Set from the UCI Machine Learning Repository.
 A k-means model is used based on the RFM measures.

 ### Archives
-* **Customer Segmentation.ipynb**: main file with the logic.
-The visualization in GitHub don't show
+* **Customer Segmentation.ipynb**: main file with the logic. the visuazlaition on GitHub does not show Plotly
 * **Customer Segmentation.html**: interactive option to see all the information without
 * **Online Retail.xlsx**: dataset